IceLuna/Eagle/docs/source/latest_release.rst

 Editor Updates
 --------------
-There a few nice editor updates that make your life easier.
+There are a few nice editor updates that make your life easier.
 Mainly, these are `Content Browser` updates.

 Since now engine works with assets, content browser allows you to import, save, and reload assets.
 What does `reload assets` mean?
 When importing an assets, its original filepath is saved (e.g. "D:/art/texture.png").
 So, if at some point you update this texture and you want to update its asset, you can reload it to update the data.

-Content Browser also allows you can copy/cut/paste assets, rename (`F2`), duplicate (`Ctrl + W`), and delete them.
+Content Browser also allows you copy/cut/paste assets, rename (`F2`), duplicate (`Ctrl + W`), and delete them.
 Also, now it can delete folders.
 As was mentioned before, you content browser allows you to open asset editors by double-clicking them.
 But also you can open it by clicking an asset thumbnail (for example, in ``StaticMeshComponent`` which display selected asset).

 Support for runtime assets thumbnails was added so it's easier to tell what it actually looks like.